 Who doesn’t want to conquer their day and complete all of the tasks they’ve envisioned to finish?
 To-do list apps are a handy accomplice in achieving this.

 We tried over 20 to-do list apps to find the best ones, for both work and personal use.
 For each app, we looked at a few specific criteria such as unique features, ease of use, reminders, collaboration features, and integration with other platforms.
-Take a look at the Best To-Do List Apps of 2020 to find out which one works best for you:
+Take a look at the 13 Best To-Do Apps of 2021 to find out which one works best for you: